Commission on Revenue Allocation CRA

 216. (5) The Commission shall submit its recommendations to the Senate, the National Assembly, the national executive, county assemblies and county executives.

-Indeed, the CRA, the Treasury, and the National Assembly's Budget and Appropriations Committee must form and maintain strong and transparent links in order to deliver to the Kenyans, a thorough and acceptable Division of Revenue Bill, every financial year.
+Not to be left out are National Budget technocrats including the Treasury and the National Assembly's Budget and Appropriations Committee who must build and maintain strong and transparent links with the CRA in order to deliver to the Kenyans, a thorough and acceptable Division of Revenue Bill, every financial year.

 The Commission on Revenue Allocation, CRA is a constitutional commission under the Constitution of Kenya 2010.
 Chapter 12 - Public Finance, Part 4 - Revenue Allocation: